All parties united on Kashmir, Palestine, CPEC: Mushahid

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: PML-N central leader Senator Mushahid Hussain Syed has said despite political differences, all parties stood together on issues like Kashmir, Palestine, nuclear programme and the China-Pakistan Economic Corridor (CPEC).
+ISLAMABAD: Mushahid Hussain Sayed has said despite political differences, all parties stood together on issues like Kashmir, Palestine, nuclear programme and the China-Pakistan Economic Corridor (CPEC).

 He was addressing a special meeting of the Parliamentary Committee on Kashmir here on Sunday.
 The meeting was held to brief the visiting IPHRC delegation of the OIC.